-State Farm writes more premiums than any other insurer in the U.S. and holds 9.12% of the insurance market.
+State Farm is the largest personal insurance company in the U.S. by market share.
 The company has been selling policies since 1922, and receives strong marks for customer satisfaction and financial strength from third-party rating agencies, such as J.D.
 Power and AM Best.
 In addition to auto insurance, State Farm offers home, renters and life insurance policies.

-Liberty Mutual is also a household name in insurance, representing 4.99% of the market; this makes it the fourth largest insurer in the U.S. It has been in business since 1912, and its stated goal is providing personal and business insurance solutions for its customers.
-Liberty Mutual has roughly 45,000 employees and sells policies in 29 countries across the globe.
+Liberty Mutual is also a household name in insurance, and a relatively large carrier.
+The company has been in business since 1912, and its stated goal is providing personal and business insurance solutions for its customers.
+Liberty Mutual’s insurance offerings include auto, home, small business and life insurance.